 Honor companies’ own names for themselves and their products.
 Go by what’s used on their official website.

 Refer to a company or product as “it” (not “they”).

 Write in plain English.
 If you need to use a technical term, briefly define it so everyone can understand.

 - Mailchimp’s Ops team is constantly scaling our servers to make sure our customers have a great experience with our products.
 One way we do this is with shards, or partitions, that help us better horizontally scale our database infrastructure.

-Use italics to indicate the title of a long work (like a book, movie, or album) or to emphasize a word.
+Use italics to for the title of a long work (like a book, movie, or album) or to emphasize a word.

 - Dunston Checks In